-As Victoria’s Secret & Co. continues to foster strategic relationships with suppliers, we maintain our commitment to supplier education.
-For suppliers, factory management and associates who have direct responsibility for supply chain management, we host annual awareness and training conferences - called Communication Sessions - in multiple countries around the world on all compliance standards.
-In addition, we use one-on-one training in conjunction with compliance reviews and corrective action plans to continuously educate our factories and reinforce our Supplier Code of Conduct.
+As VS&Co continues to foster strategic relationships with suppliers, we maintain our commitment to supplier education.
+For suppliers, factory management and associates who have direct responsibility for compliance and supply chain management, we host awareness and training events — called Supplier Communication Sessions — on all compliance standards.

 We continuously engage in training and capacity building for suppliers on risks, policies and standards, particularly those associated with human trafficking and forced labor.

 Consistent with our commitment to supplier education, all associates are annually required to review and acknowledge our Associate Code of Conduct.
 This Code, based on our values, defines behaviors that are acceptable and those that are not.
 All of our policies, whether in the Code of Conduct or not, in our standard operating procedures or from other sources in our business, are based on our values.

 Each year IPS updates and publishes a Compliance Guidebook (Guidebook) and distributes it to all suppliers.
 The Guidebook is a collection of policies and standards that our suppliers are expected and legally obligated to comply with.
 The Supplier Code of Conduct and our full compliance program, including all standards we expect our factories to meet, are included in the Guidebook as well as contacts for our suppliers to engage if they have questions or need any assistance.

 In 2023, the Guidebook updates included an enhanced gender-based violence and harassment section detailing expectations to our suppliers to prevent physical, psychological and verbal abuse to workers.